America's Great Loop

 Norfolk, it is another 279 miles to the mouth of the Hudson River for a total of 1,266 statute miles.

-protected passage for all but very few and small sections of its entire length.
-Yes, you have to share it with
+passage for all but very few and small sections of its entire length.
+Yes, you have to share it with Tugs and

-Tugs and Bugs and Barges, the Navy ships, (and at Kings' Bay) even a Submarine or two.
-In addition, you will
+Bugs and Barges, the Navy ships, (and at Kings' Bay) even a Submarine or two.
+In addition, you will encounter

-encounter Cruise Ships and all sorts of commercial fishing and shipping traffic.
-At times it will be hard to
+Cruise Ships and all sorts of commercial fishing and shipping traffic.
+At times it will be hard to remember that you

-remember that you are the intruder here, as the entire ICW is free to recreational boaters, while it is all those
+are the intruder here, as the entire ICW is free to recreational boaters, while it is all those commercial vessels

 adventure.
 In some areas, just when it really starts to bore you, along comes another jewel that makes the entire